Forgot password

 Wearable Lanterns

 The world of Skyrim can get really dark, and having to cast a spell to see isn’t always fun.
-With the Wearable Lanterns mod though, you can wear a lantern around and see everything without a torch taking up one of your hands.
+With the Wearable Lanterns mod by Chesko though, you can wear a lantern around and see everything without a torch taking up one of your hands.

 Deadly Bosses of Skyrim